 2. How to Fix an Overbite with Retainers, Jaw Expanders and Other Orthodontic Devices

 Depending on the symptoms displayed by the patient, the orthodontist will determine the best-suited type of corrective device that can improve the misalignment of the teeth, as well as the improper development of the jaw.

 So how to fix an overbite without braces?
 Retainers are used to correct dental overbites, similarly to braces.
 Correcting skeletal overbites, however, requires more complex devices.
 These must be able to keep the jaw in place and correct its display in the long term.

 These devices may include jaw expanders, which are fixed on the patients’ jaws, as well as their teeth.
 They are generally placed on the roof of the mouth and/or the inner sides of the jaw and teeth.
 Severe cases may even require headgear to be able to keep the jaws and teeth into place.

 This is one of the most complex courses of treatment, as patients may experience significant discomfort and pain while wearing the devices.
 Another notable drawback of orthodontic headgear is the fact that it alters the patient’s appearance dramatically, which may lead to long-term psychological and behavioral complications.

-3. Jaw Surgery
+3. How to Fix an Overbite by Jaw Surgery